binh234/react-project/imagine/README.md

 **Note**: The Go server currently has some bugs in generating image variant due to the package `go-openai`, I will fix it ASAP

+Generally, Go server will be 5-10x faster than Node server, so if you don't need such features as generating image variant, simply go with Go.

 ### Setup environment variables

-For the environment variables required, see `env.sample`
+For the environment variables required, see `env.sample`.
+Each server will need its own `.env` file.

 ### Run the server